Revision 20-4; Effective October 1, 2020

 To schedule timely redeterminations properly, scheduling staff need to know the due date on which the application must be submitted to be considered a timely redetermination.
 Therefore, when providing Form H1830 and Form H1010, Application for Assistance — Your Texas Benefits, at the time a short certification is completed, advisors must manually document the due date in the Short Cert.
 Timely Due Date box in the Agency Use Only section of Form H1010.
 Scheduling staff must then follow B-160, SNAP Timeliness Charts for Applications and All Redeterminations, to properly schedule the appointment.

-The advisor must hold the application past the 30th day after the last month's full benefit issuance to allow the household at least 10 days (or longer if the 10th day falls on a non-workday) to contact the office for a second appointment or to provide missing information/verification.
-The advisor must notify the household of the due date on Form H1020.
-When this 10-day due date is on or after the 30th day after the last month's full benefit issuance and the household fails to contact the office or provide missing information/verification by the due date, the application is denied the next workday.
-If the household does not contact HHSC by the 30th day to request a second appointment, the redetermination application is denied on the 30th day (or the last workday before the 30th day if the 30th day is not a workday).
+Hold the application past the 30th day after the last month's full benefit issuance to allow the household at least 10 days (or longer if the 10th day falls on a non-business day) to provide missing information or verification.
+Notify the household of the due date on Form H1020.
+When the 10-day due date is on or after the 30th day after the last month's full benefit issuance and the household fails to provide missing information or verification by the due date, deny the application the next business day.
+If the household does not contact HHSC by the 30th day to complete an interview, the redetermination application is denied on the 30th day (or the last business day before the 30th day if the 30th day is not a business day).

 Example 1: A household's last benefit month is October.
-The household files the redetermination timely, but HHSC does not give the household an appointment until November.
-The advisor must dispose the EDG on the same day the eligibility redetermination is completed to ensure that benefits are available within 24 hours.
+The household files the redetermination timely, but HHSC does not give the household Form H1830-FA, Application/Review/Expiration/Appointment Notice, to complete their interview until November.
+Dispose the EDG on the same day the eligibility redetermination is completed to ensure that benefits are available within 24 hours.

 Example 2: A household's last benefit month is October.
-The household files the redetermination timely and provides all requested verification timely.
-Due to HHSC delay, the advisor does not complete the recertification process timely.
-The advisor must dispose the EDG on the same day that the eligibility redetermination is completed to ensure that benefits are available within 24 hours.
+The household files the redetermination, completes the interview, and provides all requested verification timely.
+Staff did not dispose and recertify the EDG by the last business day in October.
+Due to HHSC delay, staff must dispose the EDG on the same day that the eligibility redetermination is complete to ensure household has access to benefits within 24 hours.

-When a redetermination is denied for a missed appointment or failure to provide information, the household is allowed until 60 days after the file date to schedule a second appointment or provide the missing information.
+If a redetermination is denied for a missed appointment or failure to provide information, allow the household until 60 days from the file date to complete an interview or provide the missing information.

-When a timely redetermination is denied for a missed appointment or for failure to provide information, the household is allowed an additional 30 days after the end of the last benefit month to reschedule a missed appointment or to provide information or verification.
+If a timely redetermination is denied for a missed appointment or failure to provide information, allow the household an additional 30 days after the end of the last benefit month to complete an interview or to provide the missing information.

 Related Policy